fawltea/fawltea.github.io/about.md

 ## About

-Hi, I'm Jake, I'm a Devops engineer based in Cardiff.
+Hi, I'm Jake, I'm a DevOps engineer based in Cardiff.

-I've been in Devops just over 3 years, currnetly transisiong old workflows over to Github actions and automating infurestarture in AWS with terraform.
+I've been in DevOps for just over 3 years, currently transitioning old workflows over to GitHub actions and automating infrastructure in AWS with Terraform.

 ### Current Projects

-These are my currnet peronal projects:
+These are my current personal projects:

-- **Project 1**: [Opensource paitent manigment software]
+- **SyncHealth**: Patient management software
-- **Project 2**: [Gameoff 2023]
+- **Gameoff 2023**: 2023 Entry into Gameoff (TBD)
-- **Project 3**: [Brief de]
+- **GitHub CI/CD Stuff**: Experimenting with workflows

 ### Contact me